Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

-To answer these questions, we make use of a similar setup to the one discussed in Section \ref{sec:synthetic}.
-The results are shown in Figure \ref{fig:robustness}, which depicts the percentage gain loss of $\DAV$ and $\SAV$ compared to the imaginary oracle.
-From this figure, we make three main observations: (1) Gain loss has a U-shape curve as $\alpha$ varies.
-Importantly, the minimum loss for both $\DAV$ and $\SAV$ are obtained at a mid value of $\alpha$ (approximately $\alpha=0.25$), which implies that using extreme cases of $\alpha=0.0$ (a maximax view) or $\alpha=1.0$ (a maximin view) does not provide the highest level of robustness to model ambiguity.
+To answer these questions, we make use of a similar setup to the one discussed in Section~\ref{sec:synthetic}.
+The results are shown in Figure \ref{fig:robustness} (Online Appendix D), which depicts the percentage gain loss of $\DAV$ and $\SAV$ compared to the imaginary oracle.
+Similar results for the BUC version of these approaches ($\DAVBUC$ or $\SAVBUC$) are provided in in Figure \ref{fig:robustnessBUC} (Online Appendix D).
+From these figure, we make three main observations: (1) Gain loss has a U-shape curve as $\alpha$ varies.
+Importantly, the minimum loss for all four approaches ($\DAV$, $\SAV$ $\DAV$, $\SAV$) are obtained at a mid value of $\alpha$ (approximately $\alpha=0.25$), which implies that using extreme cases of $\alpha=0.0$ (a maximax view) or $\alpha=1.0$ (a maximin view) does not provide the highest level of robustness to model ambiguity.
 That is, neither the maximax view nor the maximin view is {\em robustness-maximizing}.
-(2) The gain loss under $\SAV$ is much more robust to the changes in value of $\alpha$ compared to $\DAV$, which is consistent with our observations in Sections \ref{sec:case} and \ref{sec:synthetic} that the performance of the $\SAV$ regime is in general more robust to the value of $\alpha$.
-(3) Both $\DAV$ and $\SAV$ are able to strongly shield against model ambiguity, regardless of the value of $\alpha$ used.
+(2) The gain loss under $\SAV$ ($\SAVBUC$) is more robust to the changes in value of $\alpha$ compared to $\DAV$ ($\DAVBUC$).
+(3) All four proposed approaches are able to strongly shield against model ambiguity, regardless of the value of $\alpha$ used.
 Specifically, the gain loss under these approaches (compared to the imaginary oracle) is very low (below $0.6\%$).
-This implies that a decision-maker who is facing model ambiguity can use these approaches and obtain policies that have similar performance to the very best policy that could be used, if the true data generating was known (i.e., if there was no ambiguity regarding the underlying causal model).
+This implies that a decision-maker who is facing model ambiguity can use these approaches and obtain policies that have similar performance to the very best policy that could be used, if the true data generating was known (i.e., if there was no ambiguity regarding the underlying causal model).\footnote{These findings hold in the context of our numerical experiments.
+However, we avoid making general conclusions, since doing so will require a more extensive set of experiments.
+Our results, however, provide a proof of concept that can be further explored by future research.}